 A one-bowl, stir-together, 5-minute recipe that’s perfect for casual events, parties, and family dinners.
 Everyone loves this one!

 Watergate Salad Recipe

-Watergate salad is light and fluffy sweet side salad made with crushed pineapple, pistachio pudding mix which give the green color, marshmallows, maraschino cherries, and pecans.
+Watergate salad is light and fluffy sweet fruit salad made with crushed pineapple, pistachio pudding mix (which gives the green color), marshmallows, maraschino cherries, and pecans.

 It’s been said that Watergate salad is named as such because it was served in the famous Watergate hotel in Washington, D.C. during the time of the infamous Watergate scandal in the early 1970s.

-For this classic and super easy Watergate salad recipe, you only need a handful of easy-to-find ingredients including the following:
+For this classic pistachio pudding salad recipe, you only need a handful of easy-to-find ingredients including the following: